vishaljhala/LineGraph/README.md

 iOS LineGraph - library

-Its bit difficult to get a simple library with creates line charts for iOS.
+Its bit difficult to get a simple library which creates line charts for iOS.
 So here's one.

 Very simple to use (Refer test project).
 1) Include LineGraph.h and LineGraph.m in your project.